mdjfs/electron-jsx/README.md

 # ✋ Before continuing, read this:

-This is a BETA version, recently is more stable, but you may can found bugs, if you found any bug and/or you want to say how to fix something, you can go to https://github.com/mdjfs/electron-jsx/issues to contribute me and community ! (:
+This is a BETA version, recently is more stable, but you may can found bugs, if you found any bug and/or you want to say how to fix something, you can go to https://github.com/mdjfs/electron-jsx/issues to contribute me and community! (:

 ## How electron-jsx works